Skip to main content

 Does Turtl make use of Generative AI?

-What are the AI options I can enable or disable when converting a PDF?
+What are the AI options I can enable or disable when importing raw PDF content?

 As described above, Adobe Sensei AI is a component within Adobe’s PDF Extract API layer that is used to read and convert the uploaded PDF content into a raw data format.
 This option cannot be disabled when converting a PDF.